faq

 How fresh is the data?

-On V1 (post-launch): the NVD feed and CISA KEV catalog are ingested every 6 hours.
+The NVD feed and CISA KEV catalog are ingested every 6 hours.
 Responses are cached in memory for up to 1 hour.
-The X-Attestd-Knowledge-Age response header shows elapsed time since the last synthesis run.
-During the current alpha, the live demo key serves seed data from February 2026 — the 6-hour ingestion cycle is not yet active.
-After DNS cutover to V1, freshness semantics described here will apply.
+The X-Attestd-Knowledge-Age response header shows elapsed time since the last synthesis run for the queried product.

 What does confidence: 0.5 mean?